Protection

 Good marketing practice

-Your company's brand, products, look-and-feel, etc., enjoy protection under marketing laws, and your competitors may not imitate or sponge on your efforts.
-Your protection arises from the efforts you have made and the principle of the rules is that everyone must make an effort of their own and not be parasitic on someone else's.
-Protection grows with your efforts, and the interest in imitating typically arises when a lot of effort and investment is successful.
-Here it is essential to enforce one's rights so that the imitations of others do not erode your effort and investment.
-We advise on all aspects of marketing law and have extensive experience in enforcing companies' marketing protections
+Your company's brand, products, look and feel, etc. are protected by marketing legislation, and your competitors are not allowed to imitate or freeload on your efforts.
+Your protection arises from the efforts you have made, and the principle behind the rules is that everyone must make their own efforts and not free-ride on the efforts of others.
+The protection grows with your efforts, and the interest in imitation typically arises when a major effort and investment leads to success.
+Here, it is important to enforce your rights so that your efforts and investments are not undermined by others' imitations.
+We advise on all aspects of marketing law and have extensive experience in enforcing companies' marketing law protection.

-If you want to know more about good marketing practice, you can contact Heidi Højmark Helveg.
+If you would like to know more about good marketing practices, please contact Niels Schou-Andreasen.

 Business secrets

-Does your company take good care of its trade secrets?
+Is your company doing enough to protect its trade secrets?

-Since 2018, it has been a requirement for a company that wants to protection its trade secrets to take certain actions to protect them.
-One way of protecting business secrets is to ensure that employees who are aware of trade secrets are under confidentiality obligations and that business partners and others to whom the company grants access to trade secrets are granted access only after they have entered into a non-disclosure agreement.
+Since 2018, companies that want protection for their trade secrets have been required to take appropriate measures to protect them.
+One way to protect trade secrets could be, for example, to ensure that employees who have knowledge of the trade secrets are subject to a duty of confidentiality, and that partners and others to whom the company grants access to trade secrets only gain access once they have entered into a non-disclosure agreement (NDA).

-Trade secrets can be any kind of information about the company's products, services, methods or anything else that has independent economic value and is not known to the outside world, i.e. is secret.
+Trade secrets can be any kind of information about the company's products, services, methods, or other things that have independent economic value and are not known to the outside world, i.e., are secret.

-If you need to know more about the protection of your trade secrets or have someone misused your trade secrets you can contact Kim G. Hansen.
+If you need to know more about protecting your trade secrets or if someone has misused your trade secrets, please contact Niels Schou-Andreasen.

 Our protection team